Polar M400 Review

 - Battery LifeEditor: 95%

-Thank you for visiting our review of the Polar M400 Activity Tracker / Fitness monitor.
-We had the pleasure of performing a long term test on this great new GPS sports watch with integrated GPS and activity tracker.
+The team at CardioCritic had great pleasure performing a long term test of the Polar M400, a GPS sports watch with integrated GPS and activity tracker.
 We both enjoyed using the M400 as both a normal time of day watch and a fitness training tool, so much so that Louise has opted to use one as her preferred GPS/HRM for daily/personal use.
 Aimed firmly at the running watch market, the M400 is suitable for all users interested in 5 x heart rate zone training, activity tracker and GPS speed & distance.
 The Polar M400 GPS sports watch has been reviewed by Tristan Haskins aka CardioCritic

 Released > November 2014